svargh/electrs-fullnode/README.md

 # electrs-fullnode
-Electrs with SSL and bitcoind
+Based on mu373' work, but putting all needed Dockerfiles in one central directory.

-with minimal configuration.
+Electrs with SSL and bitcoind and tor.